mwvgroup/pittgoogle-client/docs/source/overview/project.rst

     :depth: 2
     :local:

-In order to make API calls accessing data from Pitt-Google you will need to be authenticated to a Google Cloud project.
+In order to make API calls accessing data from Pitt-Google's cloud resources you will need to be authenticated to a Google Cloud project.
 Projects are free.
-They are easy to create \& delete.
+They are easy to create and delete.
 Each user can have many projects and users can share projects.

 .. _setup project: